outline/rich-markdown-editor/README.md

 #### `theme`

 Allows overriding the inbuilt theme to brand the editor, for example use your own font face and brand colors to have the editor fit within your application.
 See the [inbuilt theme](/src/theme.ts) for an example of the keys that should be provided.

+#### `dictionary`

+Allows overriding the inbuilt copy dictionary, for example to internationalize the editor.
+See the [inbuilt dictionary](/src/dictionary.ts) for an example of the keys that should be provided.

 #### `dark`